 There was much superstition associated with this time of change, including the belief in fairies and that the spirits of the dead wandered around looking for bodies to inhabit.
 Since the living did not want to be possessed by spirits, they dressed up in costumes and paraded around the streets making loud noises to confuse and frighten the spirits away.
 In addition, the new year began for the Celts on Nov.
 1. So, the day of Samhain was believed to be a day that was in neither the year past or the year to come.
 Since it was in between, chaos ruled on that day.
 Often, people would pull practical jokes on others as a result.

 The Jack-O-Lantern apparently comes from Irish folklore about a man named Jack who tricked the devil into climbing a tree.
 Once the devil was in the tree, Jack carved a cross on the trunk preventing the devil from coming down.
-The devil then made a deal with Jack not to allow Jack into Hell after he died if only Jack would remove the cross from the tree.
-After Jack died, he couldn't go to Hell, but he also couldn't go to Heaven.
+The devil then made a deal with Jack not to allow Jack into hell after he died if only Jack would remove the cross from the tree.
+After Jack died, he couldn't go to hell; and he couldn't go to heaven.
 He was forced to wander around the earth with a single candle to light his way.
 The candle was placed in a turnip to keep it burning longer.
 When the Irish came to America in the 1800's, they adopted the pumpkin instead of the turnip.
 Along with these traditions, they brought the idea that the black cat was considered by some to be reincarnated spirits who had prophetic abilities.

 So, it appears that the origins of Halloween are a mixture of old Celtic pagan rituals superstition and early Catholic traditions.